StaticallyTypedRice/PodcastDownloader/README.md

 Podcast Downloader is a simple utility for automatically downloading all podcasts listed in a given RSS file.
 The program is writen in Python and can be ran as-is or built into standalone Windows, Mac or Linux executables.

+## Releases

+Check the releases section on GitHub for releases and pre-built executables.
+Even if you want to build the exeutables yourself or run the Python file directly, the source code releases are more stable than the current master branch.

 ## Usage

 The startup files are in the `src` folder.
 Simply run one of the following commands (on either Windows, Mac or Linux).